IKedi/ikedi.github.io/app/scripts/sgd/doc.md

 - Multiplier
 - Auto Sell

+Creator will set input as creater of the script

 Multiplier will change scripts default multiplier

 If Auto Sell is set to 'false' Auto Sell will **not** appear on the gui